 Mental Health Connecticut

 Mental Health Connecticut (MHC) empowers individuals to achieve long-term mental wellness and independence, while collaborating with other organizations and leaders to instigate meaningful systems change.
 For adults and young adults in recovery, MHC is a trusted companion on the complex journey to obtaining a safe home, achieving whole health, realizing meaningful purpose, and becoming an active member of the community.
-Established in 1908, MHC is a statewide, nonprofit organization with offices in six cities.
-This year, MHC is celebrating its 110th anniversary by exploring how moving your body (like running!) can also improve your mind.
+Established in 1908, MHC is a statewide, nonprofit organization with a mission to improve mental health for all Connecticut residents.